rghartwig/DALMP/docs/Quickstart.rst

 :type: `Memcache </en/latest/cache/memcache.html>`_, `Redis </en/latest/cache/redis.html>`_, `Disk </en/latest/cache/disk.html>`_.
 :host: The host of the Memcache, Redis server.
 :port: The port of the Memcache, Redis server.
-:compression: To use or not compression, only available for memcache.
+:compression: Whether or not to use compression.
+Only available for memcache.

 .. seealso::